Sacking of Lawrence: Aftermath

-While the Free State Hotel was destroyed, Shalor Eldridge purchased the charred remnants of the structure and rebuilt it as the "Eldridge House".
-This building remained a fixture of Lawrence until 1863, when it was burned down by William Quantrill during the Lawrence Massacre (after which it would be rebuilt two more times, in 1866 and 1926).
+The Free State Hotel was destroyed, and Shalor Eldridge purchased the charred remnants of the structure and rebuilt it as the "Eldridge House".
+This building remained a fixture of Lawrence until 1863, when it was burned down by William Quantrill during the Lawrence Massacre, and then it was rebuilt twice in 1866 and in 1926.

-For a number of months after the Sack of Lawrence, the city was without a free state newspaper.
+For months after the Sack of Lawrence, the city was without a free state newspaper.
 This was exacerbated by the fact that Josiah Miller, who ran the Kansas Free State, decided not to start his former paper up again.
 The lack of a Lawrence-based news source ended when George Brown restarted the Herald of Freedom in November.

 The Sack of Lawrence resulted in the loss of the city's only cannon.
-This would be at least one reason that Free-Staters would attack Franklin's Fort in June and August of 1856, as they hoped to secure the "Old Sacramento" cannon for their own use.
+This was at least one reason that Free-Staters attacked Franklin's Fort in June and August 1856, as they hoped to secure the "Old Sacramento" cannon for their own use.